schollii/pypubsub/docs/usage/usage_basic_tasks.rst

     Foo.staticMeth
     Foo.classMeth

-Pubsub holds listeners by weak reference so that the lifetime of the callable is not affected by pubsub: once the application no longer references the callable, it can be garbage collected and pubsub can clean up so it is no longer registered (this happens thanks to the weakref module).
+Pypubsub holds listeners by weak reference so that the lifetime of the callable is not affected by Pypubsub: once the application no longer references the callable, it can be garbage collected and Pypubsub can clean up so it is no longer registered (this happens thanks to the weakref module).
 Without this, it would be imperative to remember to unsubscribe certain listeners, which is error prone; they would end up living until the application exited.

 A nice example of this is a
-user control (widget) in a GUI: if a method of the user control is registered as listener in pubsub, and the control is discarded, the application need not explicitly unregister the callable: the weak referencing will allow the widget to be garbage collected; otherwise, it would remain visible until explicit unsubscription.
+user control (widget) in a GUI: if a method of the user control is registered as listener in Pypubsub, and the control is discarded, the application need not explicitly unregister the callable: the weak referencing will allow the widget to be garbage collected; otherwise, it would remain visible until explicit unsubscription.